-True detox is ensuring this process is able to happen efficiently.
+True detox is ensuring this complex process is able to happen efficiently.

 Generally-speaking, it takes around 6-12 weeks to detox a person effectively so don’t take any notice of 3 day detoxes, for example.
 It’s quite simple to get the stuff to come out of tissues, cells and organs, but not so simple to get the body to break them down and actually eliminate them.
-In reality, a lot of people detoxing feel rough as the stuff hits the blood stream, it recirculates a bit and then pretty much goes back where it was hiding UNLESS you can achieve Phase 2 detoxification processes.
+In reality, a lot of people detoxing feel rough as the stuff hits the blood stream, it recirculates a bit and then pretty much goes back where it was hiding UNLESS you can achieve Phase 2 and Phase 3 detoxification processes properly.

 To read and understand more about this fascinating issue, download the Detoxification Factsheet.

 With this test, you give a first morning urine sample and then the lab looks for two markers which, together, give an assessment of your liver status and your capability of breaking toxins down.
 It’s a fascinating and unique way to check your status.
-Have a read about the Liver Detoxification Test here.
-Use the Hepatic Detox test for assessing phase 1 and 2, and you can also look at the detox genes and/or methylation genes and function in the body if you need to; all have an impact on detoxification ability.
+Have a read about the Hepatic Detoxification Test here.